RUBS: Ratio Utility Billing Explained

 Divvying the utility bill for a multifamily property can be a lot like dining with a large group of friends.
 How do you determine the best way to charge residents based on their utility consumption?
 If you’re lucky, your property is equipped with submeters, which will make it easy for you to know how much to charge each unit.
 However, submeters aren’t feasible at every property, which leads many property managers to use RUBS when allocating resident utilities.

-How do you calculate utility charges using RUBS?
+How do you calculate utility charges using RUBS formula?

-If you are thinking about your apartment utility management and want to implement RUBS, here are the different calculations to consider.
+If you are thinking about your apartment utility management and want to implement RUBS, here are the different formulas and calculations to consider.

 Occupants per Unit